 KIT is one of the oldest technical universities in Europe.
 Based on the French role model Paris Ecole Polytechnqiue, founded in 1794, the the later established polytechnical schools in Prague (1806) and Vienna (1815, renamed to Technical University in 1875) focused on higher eduction for industry and public service.
 Founded in 1825 as Badische Polytechnische Schule, it was a merger of the engineering school established in 1807 by Johann Gottfried Tulla (*1770 – †1828), the architect school (a public funded private school, "Bauschule") headed by Friedrich Weinbrenner (*1766 – †1826) since 1800, and the practically oriented classes ("Realklassen") of the high-school Bismarck Gymnasium (founded in 1586 as Gymnasium illustre in Karlsruhe-Durlach and moved to Karlsruhe city in 1724).
-KIT thus became the role model for other polytechnical schools such as ETH Zurich (founded 1855, renamed Technical University in 1911), TU Darmstadt (established 1836), TU Dresden (established 1828, renamed to 1890), TU Braunschweig, TU Munich and RWTH Aachen (established 1870).
+KIT thus became the role model for other polytechnical schools such as ETH Zurich (founded 1855, renamed Technical University in 1911), TU Darmstadt (established 1836), TU Dresden (established 1828, renamed to 1890), TU Braunschweig, TU Munich (established 1827) and RWTH Aachen (established 1870).
 Due to its different schools with individual study programs for architects, civil engineers, mechanical engineers and chemists and its self-governement since 1847, it became a role model for ETH Zurich (founded 1855, renamed Technical University in 1911) and the other German polytechnical school.
 The founding director of MIT noted in 1864 that Carlsruhe Institute was nearer to what is intended the Massachusetts Institute of Technology than any other foreign institution.